kenny019/authgg-discordbot/README.md

 ## Installation
 1. rename example.config.json to config.json
 2. put in discord bot token, auth.gg authorisation and replace admin discord ids with your own
+3. invite bot with manage messages and send messages permission
-3. then look through !help for more info
+4. then look through !help for more info

 ## Packages